 How a VPN Enables Access to American Netflix Content

 Well, it used to be.
-However, Netflix has caught on to what these users have been doing and has begun blocking access to IP addresses that are identified as belonging to VPN servers.
+However, Netflix has caught on to what these users have been doing and has begun blacklisting IP addresses that are identified as belonging to VPN servers.

-Ideally, a VPN will find that one of their servers has been blocked and set up a new server with a new IP address, once again opening up access for its users.
-But, Netflix eventually notices that IP’s traffic coming in, blocks the IP, and the next move belongs to the VPN provider.
+Ideally, a VPN will find that one of its servers has been blacklisted and set up a new server with a new IP address, once again opening up access for its users.
+But, Netflix eventually notices the new IP address, blacklists the IP, and the next move belongs to the VPN provider.

-Netflix has become so good at detecting and blocking VPN servers that some VPN providers, especially those with limited resources, have dropped out of the chess game altogether and no longer offer Netflix access to their users.
+Netflix has become so good at blacklisting VPN servers that some VPN providers, especially those with limited resources, have dropped out of the chess game altogether and no longer offer Netflix access to their users.

-There are still VPN services that offer Netflix-unblocking to their customers, but many of these providers are slow to react when Netflix blocks one of their servers, forcing their users to do without Netflix until they finally add new IPs.
+There are still VPN services that offer Netflix access to their customers, but many of these providers are slow to react when Netflix blacklists one of their servers, forcing their users to do without Netflix until they finally add new IPs.

 However, there are still providers around that respond quickly when blocked by Netflix.
-I’ve found that the best of these providers is ExpressVPN.
+I’ve found that the best of these providers is NordVPN.

-In my experience, ExpressVPN is the best choice for consistent access to American Netflix content from another country.
+In my experience, NordVPN is the best choice for reliable access to American Netflix content from another country.
 The company does an excellent job of focusing its resources on keeping the lines to Netflix open.

-This VPN provider keeps its customers connected with excellent customer support, comprehensive global server coverage, fast connections, optimal privacy protections and much more.
+This VPN provider keeps its customers connected with excellent customer support, comprehensive global server coverage, fast connections, optimal privacy protections, and much more.
+For a full review, click here.

 When you’re in a country like Italy, where the average connection speeds are in the single digits, you don’t want to slow your connection any more than you have to.
-That’s where ExpressVPN’s connections, which (on average) measure in at 80% of my normal ISP speeds, come in handy.
+That’s where NordVPN’s connections, which measured in as some of the fastest around in my most recent testing, come in handy.

-Depending on your normal speeds, ExpressVPN’s bandwidth is more than up to Netflix’s connection speed requirements.
+Depending on your normal speeds, NordVPN’s bandwidth is more than up to Netflix’s connection speed requirements.

 A no-risk 30-day money-back guarantee is available.